 We investigate 6 VLMs developed for video-language tasks requiring similar reasoning as \etv.
 Summarized in Table~\ref{table:baseline_results}, \textbf{CLIP4Clip}~\cite{luo2022clip4clip}, \textbf{CLIP Hitchhiker}~\cite{clip_hitchiker}, \textbf{CoCa}~\cite{coca} use image backbones followed by temporal aggregation, while \textbf{VideoCLIP}~\cite{videoclip}, \textbf{MIL-NCE}~\cite{miech2020end}, and \textbf{VIOLIN}~\cite{violin_dataset} use video backbones.
 With the exception of CoCa, which is trained with contrastive and captioning loss, all other models are trained using contrastive loss~\cite{miech2020end}.
 Lastly, VideoCLIP and VIOLIN use an explicit fusion of text-vision features.
 For each model, we freeze all pretrained feature extractors and finetune a fully-connected probe layer, along with the temporal aggregation layers where appropriate (CLIP4Clip-LSTM, VIOLIN), using \etv's train split.

-Finally, to establish upper-bounds on \etv, we also instantiate: (1) a \textbf{Text2text model}, which constructs video captions using ground-truth labels for objects and actions, encodes the captions and task descriptions using (pretrained) RoBERTa model~\cite{roberta} and measures alignment using the the cosine similarity score (see Appendix~\ref{appendix:upper_bound_models}), and (2) an \textbf{Oracle model}, which is trained with full supervision on sub-tasks labels and locations in addition to task verification labels.
+Finally, to establish upper bounds on \etv, we instantiate: (1) a \textbf{Text2text model}, which constructs video captions using ground-truth labels for objects and actions, encodes the captions and task descriptions using (pretrained) RoBERTa model~\cite{roberta} and measures alignment using the cosine similarity score (see Appendix~\ref{appendix:upper_bound_models}), and (2) an \textbf{Oracle model}, which is trained with full supervision on sub-tasks labels and locations in addition to task verification labels.